washingtonyachtclub/documents/WYC_By-Laws.md

 ## Designated Chief
 ### Definitions
 Designated Chiefs for a specific fleet of vessels may give Skipper Ratings for that fleet of vessels.
-For example, a Designated Catamaran Chief may give Catamaran Skipper Ratings, but they may give no other Skipper Ratings if they do not hold a Designation for those other fleets.
-A Designated Whaler Chief may give one type of Whaler Rating; separate Whaler Novice and Whaler Skipper ratings do not exist.
-A Designated Windsurf Chief can give Skipper ratings, while a Designated Windsurf Captain Chief can give Captains ratings.
+For example, a Catamaran Chief may give Catamaran Skipper Ratings, but they may give no other Skipper Ratings if they do not hold a Designation for those other fleets.
+A Whaler Chief may give one type of Whaler Rating; separate Whaler Novice and Whaler Skipper ratings do not exist.
+A Windsurf Chief can give Skipper ratings, while a Windsurf Captain Chief can give Captains ratings.
 The individual types of Designated Chiefs make up the entire set of Chiefs of the Club.

-For simplicity, the word “Designated” does not have to be stated in order to understand that a Chief is a Designated Chief for the specific fleet of vessels indicated.
-For example, a “Catamaran Chief” may be understood to be a Chief who holds a Catamaran Designation and they do not explicitly have to be referred to as a Designated Catamaran Chief.

 ### Types and Requirements
 To become a Designated Chief for a fleet, one must hold, for each fleet for which they are to be designated, the qualifications described below.